fuzzballb/UdacityRFlearningProject1/README.md

 ## Introduction

 This is the first project of the Udacity Deep Reinforcement Learning course.
-In this project Udacity provides a Unity3D appliction that is used as a training envirionment for Deep Q network.
+In this project Udacity provides a Unity3D application that is used as a training environment for Deep Q network.
 The goal of this environment is to collect all the yellow bananas and not touch the blue ones.
-The environment provides raycasts which return the distance to the floor, bananas and walls.
-The resulting vector is passed to the jupyter environment as a state.
+The environment provides ray casts which return the distance to the floor, bananas and walls.
+The resulting vector is passed to the Jupyter Notebook as a state.

 ```python
 Number of agents: 1